Minnesota Boat Accident Lawyer & Attorney

 Unfortunately, no matter how experienced and safe YOU are, you cannot control how the other boat drivers behave.
 When another boat operator is driving their boat while drunk or with too little instruction or experience, everyone is at risk.
-A boat accident attorney in our office was involved in a case where a boat ran into a water skier, and there was simply nothing the water skier or the driver pulling him could have done differently.
+A boat accident lawyer in our office was involved in a case where a boat ran into a water skier, and there was simply nothing the water skier or the driver pulling him could have done differently.
 Our lawyers also handled a case where our client was fishing with his boat anchored when another boat just smashed right into him, destroying our client’s boat and injuring our client.

 LAWYER FOR BOAT ACCIDENT INJURY IN MINNESOTA

 If you are injured in a boating accident in Minnesota, please call us as soon as possible and speak with a lawyer for a free consultation.
 Many times, conducting an early investigation and getting witness statements can be crucial to your case.
 Hopefully the DNR will do a proper investigation and at least get the names of witnesses, but you can never be sure.
 If possible, you should take many photographs and get the names and contact information for all witnesses to the boat accident so our attorney can follow-up for you.